1995 Ferrari F50

 - Includes original tool kit, owner’s manuals, luggage, car cover, and “circus box”

-- FCA Platinum Award winner
+- FCA Platinum Award winner in 2018

 The Ferrari F50 was intended as an early celebration of the marque’s 50th anniversary.
 What bowed under the bright lights of the 1996 Geneva Motor Show was the culmination of everything the automaker had learned over its five decades of existence.
 The F50’s 512-horsepower V-12 stretched the limits of natural aspiration as it screamed toward its 8,000 rpm redline.
 The car’s carbon-fiber tub kept the weight in check.
 The F50 split the difference between raw Ferraris of the past and the high-tech future.